 Business-to-business (B2B) buying behaviour is always evolving, and the fast adoption of remote-first work has accelerated these changes in recent years.

-Trends in B2B Digital Marketing
+8 B2B Digital Marketing Tips

 In 2020 employers and employees quickly embraced remote work as a way to keep safe during the pandemic.
 But, the trend has stuck!
 Remote work is here to stay.
 This is in part because employees have responded well to remote work, with many of them appreciating the flexibility that comes with it.

 Research found that 61% of employees in the US would like to work from home at least twice per week and only 29% of employees believe they would benefit from being in the office full time.

 Email is a valuable channel because with it, you can let the reader know what action to take next.
 You have the opportunity to encourage a B2B buyer to not just read the email, but to click through to other content, download ebooks or whitepapers, and get in touch with you.

 Leverage providers that work with quality deterministic 1st- or 2nd-party audience data, and know where and how the data is sourced and maintained in a privacy-compliant manner.

 It’s also beneficial to identify data providers that have strong account-based marketing (ABM) capabilities, allowing you to target professionals by job functions or seniority.
 This also helps ensure you reach the right decision makers at the right companies.

 Another targeting strategy is to take advantage of cookieless targeting tactics.
 Contextual advertising enables you to deliver highly relevant ads to professionals browsing on sites directly correlated to your product or service.
 Modern cookieless targeting leverages machine learning and artificial intelligence (AI), which has made this targeting method more effective than ever before.